 Bamboo can be used in many contexts.
 Creative and innovative approaches are the best way for solving complex problems.
 Material design and invention is one of the best ways to bring innovation to the physical world sourrounding us.

 Demanding applications are not closed to natural industrialised materials which are strong and durable.
 In specific terms bamboo has to be engineered to fit to standard regulatory affairs.
 However modern glues and chemicals provide a wide range of structural modifications and strong bonding.

 Hybrid materials, manufacturability and productization of commonly used high-tech materials are in the focus of research.
-Nevertheless the FML believes in the superiority of industrialised natural materials.
-Imagine cars, trains, crossties, lantern light poles, ships or even aircraft wings are manufactured from an industrialised natural ressource: bamboo.
+Imagine even cars, trains, lantern light poles, ships or even aircraft wings are manufactured from an industrialised natural ressource – bamboo.

 Results from our research interest in bamboo and other biomaterials and their profound uses in higher technology can lead to a shortening in material integration processes and innovative idea development.
 If your institution is interested in consultancy please get in contact with our Think Tank.